SebaVGit/AnomalyCleaner/README.md

 and you can check it [here](https://github.com/hrbrmstr/AnomalyDetection)

 ## Required libraries
-First you have to install the properly `AnomalyDetection` library using this\
+First you have to install the properly `AnomalyDetection` library using this:
 ```r
 install.packages("devtools")
 devtools::install_github("hrbrmstr/AnomalyDetection")
 ```
-Then the libraries that are used in this script are:\
+Then the libraries that are used in this script are:
 ```r
 library(lubridate)
 library(AnomalyDetection)